 Once upon a time, there was a little town where country boys played baseball and flattened pennies on the railroad tracks.
-The boys grew up and generations passed, and while the rest of the world fought wars and put men on the moon, the little town slept.
-Then one day Atlanta tickled its edges, and the old town awoke.
+The boys grew up and generations passed, and then one day Atlanta tickled the edges of the little old town.
 It watched with fear as new faces arrived, for it knew much was at stake.
 But instead of bulldozers, this new generation brought vision!
 They polished and cherished until things once again shone.
 Creativity was embraced, and the little town smiled, watching the old blend with the best of the new.
 Pennies still get flattened as the trains roar by, and neighbors still know each other’s names.
 And the story doesn’t end here – it’s waiting for you.
 Welcome to Norcross, a place to imagine.

 A Glimpse Into History